alhajee/ckan/doc/extensions/best-practices.rst

 Implement each plugin class in a separate Python module
 -------------------------------------------------------

-This keeps CKAN's plugin loading order simple, see :ref:`ckan.plugins`.
+This keeps FMLD's plugin loading order simple, see :ref:`ckan.plugins`.

 .. _avoid name clashes: